Experiencing constipation after a stomach bug is common and can be managed with hydration, dietary changes, and gentle exercise.

 What dietary changes should I make if I can’t poop after a stomach bug?

-Post-stomach bug, it’s essential to increase fiber intake by incorporating fruits, vegetables, and whole grains into your diet.
-While bland foods are easier on the stomach initially, they often lack fiber, which is crucial for promoting healthy bowel movements.
+Post-stomach bug, it’s essential to increase fiber intake gradually by incorporating fruits, vegetables, and whole grains into your diet.
+While bland foods are easier on the stomach initially, they often lack enough variety for regular bowel movements when eaten for too long.

 Are there any exercises that can help if I can’t poop after a stomach bug?